Preserving vegetables from home

-- Select fresh, tender vegetables.
-Freezing will not improve quality.
+- Select fresh, tender vegetables because freezing will not improve quality.

 - If vegetables cannot be frozen immediately, refrigerate them.

-- Rinse and drain vegetables, a vegetable brush can be used on vegetables with solid skins.
+- Rinse and drain all vegetables before freezing.
+For vegetables with hard skins, a vegetable brush can be used to ensure cleanliness.

 - Do not let vegetables soak in water.

 - Water blanching is immersing prepared vegetables in a blanching basket or metal strainer and placing in a large pot of rapidly boiling water.
-Wait for the water to return to a boil and start counting blanching times as directed in recipe.
+After submersion, wait for the water to return to a boil and begin counting blanching times as directed in recipe.

-- Steam blanching is placing vegetables in a single layer basket and placing in a pot of one to two inches of boiling water, cover and start counting time.
+- Steam blanching is placing vegetables in a single layer basket and place in a pot of one to two inches of boiling water, cover and start counting time.

-- Cool the water or steamed blanched vegetables in ice-cold water, drain well and pack into food grade containers.
+- Cool the water or steamed blanched vegetables in ice-cold water immediately after removal.
+Drain the produce well and pack into food grade containers.

-- Raw tomatoes, fresh herbs, green onions and peppers do not require blanching before freezing.
+- Raw tomatoes, fresh herbs, onions, peppers and celery do not require blanching before freezing.

-Michigan State University Extension recommends freezing foods as soon as they are packaged and sealed.
-Do not overload your freezer with unfrozen food.
-Overloading slows down the freezing rate.
-Leave space between packages so air can circulate, when packages have frozen they can be moved closer together.
+MSU Extension recommends freezing foods as soon as they are packaged and sealed.
+Do not overload your freezer because it can slow down the freezing rate.
+Leave space between packages so air can circulate.
+Once packages have frozen, they can be moved closer together.